jproberson/plex-watched-tracker/README.md

-# Plex Watched Tracker
+# Plex Watched Tracker - Warning don't use
+This project intended to try out using ejs files with node.
+So it will change drastically in time.

 This project tracks watched TV shows from your Plex server and a manual list.
 It displays the shows in a web interface, allowing you to filter and sort them.

-## Features
-- Tracks watched TV shows from Plex.
-- Supports a manual list of watched shows.
-- Allows filtering by genre and country.
-- Drag-and-drop sorting of shows with persistent order.
-- Secure sorting with an admin token.

 ## Prerequisites
 - Docker